bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 ## Theme Styles data types

-You are free to decide which properties of your theme to make editable in Theme Styles and in which order to display them.
+You are free to decide which properties of your theme to make editable in [Theme Styles](https://developer.bigcommerce.com/stencil-docs/reference-docs/styles-and-properties/) and in which order to display them.
 Theme Styles can expose any set of properties as long as your `schema.json` declares them using the data types that Theme Styles supports.

 Theme Styles supports the following data types:
+* checkbox
 * color
 * font
+* heading
+* imageDimension
+* optimizedCheckout-image
+* reference
 * select (drop-down list)
-* checkbox
-* imageDimension
 * text

 Within `schema.json`, you can declare each object's data type in a statement like the one highlighted here: